Power Law Investing in Crowdfunding

 In upcoming posts, we will investigate in more detail the types of returns that may be expected.
 We will look at not only historic Angel and VC returns, but also analyze equity crowdfunding markets in other countries – like the UK and Sweden – that have been operating several years longer than US equity crowdfunding.

-In the meantime, Warren Buffet sums up the risk vs. reward trade-off brilliantly:
+In the meantime, Warren Buffett sums up the risk vs. reward trade-off brilliantly:

 “If significant risk exists in a single transaction, overall risk should be reduced by making that purchase one of many mutually-independent commitments…Most venture capitalists employ this strategy.
 Should you choose to pursue this course, you should adopt the outlook of the casino that owns a roulette wheel, which will want to see lots of action because it is favored by probabilities, but will refuse to accept a single, huge bet.”

 Take it from one of the best investors ever – don’t make a single, huge bet, no matter how confident you may feel.
 Know the numbers and stick to your investment strategy, and over the long term, you should reap the rewards of your process.